banner svg (1)

 Service fees

-In addition to child care, providers can charge additional fees for extra services, such as providing meals, supplies, (i.e., diapers, wipes, etc.), laundry, transportation and drop-off service for children, and night care.
+In addition to child care, providers can charge additional fees for extra services, such as providing meals, supplies, (i.e., diapers, wipes, etc.), laundry, transportation and drop-off service for children, night care, or enrichment programs

 Enrollment fees